Seminars and Events

 Outlook for M&A in 2018

-Please join us at the eighth annual Outlook for M&A event to hear predictions for the M&A market in 2018 from Cass academics, industry practitioners from MARC's sponsor organisations (Acuris, Ardian, Credit Suisse, EY, Intralinks and Willis Towers Watson) and other leading companies.
+At the eighth Outlook for M&A event, Cass academics, industry practitioners from MARC's sponsor organisations (Acuris, Ardian, Credit Suisse and Willis Towers Watson) and other leading companies outlined their predictions for the Mergers and Acquisitions market in 2018.

 · Chair: Susan Kilsby, Chairman, MARC Advisory Board and Chairman, Shire plc